If you’re ready to convert your home or business to be more sustainable and make use of green energy, solar panels are an excellent option.

 With a slew of conflicting information on the market, where do you turn to find the definitive answers in terms of the longevity of your solar panels?

-Let’s have a look and answer this questions once and for all….
+Let’s have a look and answer these questions once and for all….

 The average lifespan of solar panels

-It’s imperative to note that the quality, and thus the lifespan, of solar panels, depend on several factors.
+It’s imperative to note that the quality, and thus the lifespan, of solar panels, depending on several factors.